data report

 5. What is the outlook for power transmission towers to 2040?

-IEA’s World Energy Investment 2024 indicates that grid investment was about USD 400 billion in 2023 and needs to rise to roughly USD 750 billion annually by 2030 to align with climate goals.
+IEA’s World Energy Investment 2025 indicates that grid investment was about USD 390 billion in 2024 and needs to rise to roughly USD 600 billion annually by 2030 in the Stated Policies Scenario.
 A large share will go to transmission lines and towers.
-Over 2025–2040, trillions of dollars in cumulative grid spending will require millions of new transmission towers, especially in China, India, the US, EU and emerging markets.
+Over 2025–2040, cumulative grid spending will require millions of new transmission towers, especially in China, India, the US, EU and emerging markets.

 6. How does tower sharing affect costs and revenues?